 Status Select the status of the investigations (Active state, Closed, False positive, Open and/or Under review).

-You can also select the Advanced Filters button to filter by labels, keywords and MITRE tactics or techniques.
+You can also select the Advanced Filters button to filter by the following criteria:

 - Click Filter.

 After applying the filter, the investigations that match the specified criteria will be listed below.
 You can access and edit their details by clicking their names.

 You can save commonly used filters to reuse them anytime, and set as favorite the one you use the most.

 If you access the Investigation area and have not applied any custom filter, a default filter will be always applied, which returns both alerts and investigations from the last 24 hours.

 Select the required criteria and click the save icon.
 Enter a name for the filter in the window that appears and click OK to save it.
 Click this icon to access your saved filters.